yeahoon-k/Deepstroy.github.io/ns-scb-explainer.md

 ## Background
 In a stationary world, the agent uses the causal diagram to pick a manipulative set and pull an arm that excludes irrelevant variables and targets the drivers of the reward.
 This works when the environment is fixed.

-**When the world drifts.** Under non-stationarity, the same behavior becomes **myopic**.
+**When the world drifts.** Under non-stationarity, the same behavior becomes myopic.
 The reward mechanism and the information that matters can change over time, so yesterday’s optimal arm can degrade today.

 **What the agent is up against.** The hidden data-generating process is better described by a time-indexed SCM (i.e., temporal models) with transition edges that carry information from one time step to the next.
-We view non-stationarity as a **reward distribution shift** conditioned on the intervention history.
-The key question becomes: **which past variables actually transmit useful information to future rewards?**
+We view non-stationarity as a reward distribution shift conditioned on the intervention history.
+The key question becomes: which past variables actually transmit useful information to future rewards?

 **How the agent should act.** We reason in temporal models on a time-expanded causal diagram to separate what changes (reward distribution and effective information flow) from what remains stable.
-On this basis, we introduce **POMIS$^+$**—a time-aware extension of POMIS—together with two graphical concepts IB$^+$ and QIB to design non-myopic intervention sequences.
+On this basis, we introduce POMIS$^+$—a time-aware extension of POMIS—together with two graphical concepts IB$^+$ and QIB to design non-myopic intervention sequences.
 Concretely, the agent may intervene on variables that are irrelevant to the current reward but crucial for a future reward via transition edges.
-This structure-aware strategy yields lower cumulative regret under **reward distribution shifts**.
+This structure-aware strategy yields lower cumulative regret under reward distribution shifts.

 ## Problem setting (NS-SCM-MAB)